SF-WDI-LABS/go-fish-card-game/README.md

 ```

 #### Playing Cards
 Your first goal will be to build your `PlayingCard` objects.

-Here's some raw data for you to copy paste (no jokers!):
+When you build your `CardDeck` object, be sure to copy and paste the code below into your `generate_cards` function (no jokers!):

 ```ruby
 ranks = ["A", "2", "3", "4", "5", "6", "7", "8", "9", "10", "J", "Q", "K"]